EvmosGov/evmos-rpc-benchmarking/README.md

 ## Key-Takeaways

-- Response times are not always the best metric to measure RPC performance
+- Response times are not always the best metric to measure RPC performance; also need a bigger sample size for public view, though I have personally conducted hundreds in the past 24 hours.
 - Some endpoints appears to have sacrified key RPC functions for a boost in speed (unsure if causation or coincidence)
 - Certain endpoints are clearly better for developers while others may suit regular end-users just fine
 - All endpoints are struggling with older blocks, likely because of the last upgrade.
 Seeing the most inconsistency in this area.
 - Notional was the only endpoint that ended up rate-limiting me (which I don't blame honestly)
 - Lava decentralized nodes took 3x my abuse yet managed to remain arguably the most consistent and reliable.
 Power in numbers!
+- In hindsight, I should have been keeping averages of all the benchmarks while developing.

 **tl;dr** - just use Lava if you want a smooth experience.
 I swear I am not on their payroll.
 But if they want to pay me, they know where to find me 😉  Keep in mind that the network is still very young -- it can either improve tremendously, or deterioriate into BD / run into potential problems in the future.